|

 miniatures.
 A surprising number are quite cold hardy.

-Y. aff. angustissima - This attractive small yucca was found growing at
+Y. harrimaniae 'San Luis' - This attractive small yucca was found growing at

 8000' near San Luis, Colorado.
 The numerous, narrow light green leaves are